paszu/3DSRepo/Part-4-(New-3DS).md

 7. Press Y to format **EmuNAND**
 8. Reboot back into EmuNAND and complete initial setup *without* signing into your Nintendo Network ID
 9. **Repeat steps 5 through 8, this is not optional (you must TinyFormat your EmuNAND twice - if you do not, you will brick your device in 99% of circumstances)**
+10. Remove any TWL modifications done to the device or sysUpdater will throw an error (most users will not have to worry about this)
 10. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer